TaylorD1982/milestone1/README.md

 <p>The Weavers are a rock group from Edinburgh who formed in 1963.
 They have a small, loyal following but are looking to attract news fans and followers.
 In addition to playing festival and venues, the band can be booked for private functions.</p>

-<p>I have constructed a website with an attractive, simle form that has a design and colour-scheme which reflects the band's sound.
+<p>I have constructed a website with an attractive, simple form that has a design and colour-scheme which reflects the band's sound.
 The site allows visitors to listen to the band's music, watch videos and catch up on the latest news.
 Whilst the website will be regularly updated, the band has additional content on various social media platforms.
 The site therefore contains prominent links to these external pages.

 <p>The site also exists to attract bookings for private functions, such as birthdays and weddings.
-To this end, there is a section of the site featuring testimonails from satisifed customers.
+To this end, there is a section of the site featuring testimonials from satisfied customers.
 There is also a contact form, allowing visitors to contact the band and request a quote for their own event. </p>

 <h2>UX</h2>

 <p>The site has a very simple and clean layout.
-There is a navigation par on every page allowing visitors to listen to some of the bands tracks, see photographs of The Weavers in action and read the latest news.
+There is a navigation par on every page allowing visitors to listen to some of the band's tracks, see photographs of The Weavers in action and read the latest news.
 The final two pages allow you to read testimonials and send an enquiry to the band.</p>

 <p>The ability to contact the band is a key concern so a second link to the contact page is shown in the footer of the site.</p>

-<p>In terms of the appearence of the site, The Weavers are a heavy rock and roll outfit and so a dark colour scheme is best suited to their sound.
+<p>In terms of the appearance of the site, The Weavers are a heavy rock and roll outfit and so a dark colour scheme is best suited to their sound.
 It also provides a nice contrast to the splashes to colour in the photographs and landing page.</p>

 <p>Below are three user stories.
 Each scenario is explored in more detail in the testing section of this document.</p>